lsjroberts/Life-Evolved/readme.md

 When an organism spawns a child it's genes are copied into the child.
 At this stage mutations can occur on genes.

 Mutations are expressed as changes to the traits the gene affects, this can be a simple change on a property of a trait.
-Additionally, chromasomes can be fused or split to create fewer or more total chromosomes.
+Additionally, chromosomes can be fused or split to create fewer or more total chromosomes.
 In these occurences the traits do not change in number and all the same information is available.
 However over time these different chromosomes will continue to mutate and drive speciation.